karanja-simon/blog/load-testing-apis-jmeter-cmd.md

 ### Footnotes
 ---
-This is no means a complete look at JMeter capabilities, infact it's just one of many capabilities of the JMeter.
-If you need to learn more, just follow the links provided below.
+##### 1.0 Disclaimer

-#### References
+I am no authority on JMeter testing, nor is this a complete look at JMeter capabilities infact it's just one of many capabilities of the JMeter.
+If you need to learn more about JMeter, please follow the links provided below as they do a great deal of covering JMeter.

----
+##### 1.1 References

 1. [http://www.testingjournals.com/what-is-throughput-in-apache-jmeter/](http://www.testingjournals.com/what-is-throughput-in-apache-jmeter/)
 2. [http://www.testingjournals.com/understand-aggregate-report-jmeter/](http://www.testingjournals.com/understand-aggregate-report-jmeter/)
 3. [https://www.vinsguru.com/jmeter-understanding-aggregate-summary-reports-results/](https://www.vinsguru.com/jmeter-understanding-aggregate-summary-reports-results/)